This article describes the Lumada Data Catalog user interface and the tasks non-admin users can perform.

-User roles help you manage terms in multiple glossaries and provide control of the users who are making the changes in each glossary.
-You can open up one domain to ad hoc tagging of terms while keeping another glossary under strict curation.
+User roles help you manage tags in multiple domains and provide control of the users who are making the changes in each domain.
+You can open up one domain to ad hoc tagging while keeping another domain under strict curation.

 You can delegate job management based on user roles, which allows the owner of a data node or resource, such as a data steward or data analyst, to make administrative decisions for and take ownership of that node or resource.